swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 }
 ```

-### Exporting to ObjC
+### Exporting to Objective-C

-`deinit` isolation is relevant only when subclassing since ObjC code cannot subclass Swift classes.
+`deinit` isolation is relevant only when subclassing since Objective-C code cannot subclass Swift classes.
 The generated  `*-Swift.h` files contain no information about `deinit` isolation.

 ### Isolated deinit of default actors

-When deinitializing an instance of default actors, `swift_task_deinitOnExecutor()` attempts to take actor's lock and execute deinit on the current thread.
+When deinitializing an instance of default actor, `swift_task_deinitOnExecutor()` attempts to take actor's lock and execute deinit on the current thread.
+If previous executor was another default actor, it remains locked.
+So potentially multiple actors can be locked at the same time.
+This does not lead to deadlocks, because (1) lock is acquired conditionally, without waiting; and (2) object cannot be deinitializer twice, so graph of the deinit calls has no cycles.

 ### Interaction with distributed actors